tysteiman/c-bible/README.md

-        ./bible -b mat -c 5 blessed   # will search in all of chapter Matthew 5 ./bible -b mat -c 5-7 blessed # will search in all of Matthew 5-7
+        ./bible -b mat -c 5 blessed   # will search in all of chapter Matthew 5 ./bible -b mat -c 5-7 blessed # will search in all of Matthew 5-7 ./bible -b mat -c 5- blessed # will search in all of Matthew, starting at chapter 5, going through the rest of the book.

     -v: verse -- specify verse or verse range to search within.